turingschool/career-development-curriculum/module_two/feedback_ii.md

 * What blind spots might come up in conversation vs. in writing?

 ### The Body of the Conversation: Refining Your Process
+Let's dive into the **Body** part of the template.
 During this part of the conversation, it's a two-way exchange of information.
-The feedback giver is communicating their position while the receiver is listening and asserting what they need
+The feedback giver is communicating their *position* while the receiver is listening and asserting their *interests* in order to get to a place where the feedback feels helpful and doable.

 In order to figure out what feedback to give, we need to assess the situation and understand the difference between *positions* and *interests*: